jburzynski/TypeGenDocs/source/index.rst

 Welcome to TypeGen's documentation!
 ===================================

-TypeGen is a C# to TypeScript file generator, supporting one-class-per-file generation.
-Helpful when generating DTOs or other TypeScript files in complex directory structures.
+TypeGen is a C# to TypeScript file generator, supporting single-class-per-file generation.

 Use: